 - To hide the smell of the bad wine.

 - To keep the wind from blowing your drink everywhere.

-If you are invited to "go for tapas", you'll be visiting lots of bars and probably only taking a single tapas in each.
-If you are unfamiliar with the city you are in, you may be apprehensive about moving on from a bar you have found that you like, for fear of not finding another one as good.
-In which case, I would suggest taking a Tapas Tour in Spain instead.
+If you are invited to 'go for tapas,' you'll be visiting lots of bars and probably only taking a single tapas in each.
+If you are unfamiliar with the city you are in, you may be apprehensive about moving on from a bar you have found that you like for fear of not finding another one as good.
+In which case, you may want to take a tapas tour in Spain instead.
 Led by a local expert, you will be taken to a number of tapas bars, sampling a dish and a drink in each one.

-Decipher those unintelligible menus with this glossary of popular Spanish food.
-Print it out and put it in your wallet before you go - you'll be thankful for it when you're trying to avoid ordering the snails!
+Decipher those unintelligible menus with a glossary of popular Spanish food.
+Print it out and put it in your wallet before you go.
+You'll be thankful for it when you're trying to avoid ordering the snails!

 Glossary of Common Tapas Dishes

 - Allioli - Garlic mayo, no matter how ‘traditionally Catalan’ the waiter tells you it is